Estimated Expenses

 Description

-GeoBlue Health Insurance $1,888 Includes Fall and Spring/Summer coverage.
+Health Insurance $1,888 Includes Fall, Spring, and Summer coverage.
 The GeoBlue Health Insurance fee is mandatory for all international students.
 Subject to change annually.

 Books and Supplies $1,298 Based on estimates from the Financial Aid office.